The Best Errors & Omissions Insurance Companies for 2026

 Despite the many benefits, there are some noteworthy drawbacks to consider.
 First and foremost, the liability protection provided is limited to fairly specific cases.
 One of the biggest downsides of errors and omissions insurance is that only certain types of claims or incidents are eligible and only certain types of expense can be covered.
 This means that businesses may need to carry multiple forms of liability coverage to ensure that all their risks are covered.
 For instance, a contractor that provides design and building services may need a general liability policy (as a standard protection), a professional liability (for the design work), a contractors’ E&O policy (for the actual construction work), and an umbrella liability policy (if their risk exposure is great enough).

 Another thing to consider is that E&O policies for construction and real estate-related professions can be expensive.
 Some professions have relatively low risk exposure, which makes E&O coverage relatively affordable as a line of commercial insurance.
 For businesses that work in design, construction, and real estate, however, the types of errors that can lead to liability claims are all too common, which tends to mean higher premiums.
-This is an expense that is hard to avoid as well because these professions are also more likely to have requirements by law or from clients to carry this form of coverage.
+This is an expense that is hard to avoid as well because, while these professions are more likely to have requirements from clients to carry this form of coverage, real estate professionals are often required to carry it by law as well.

 Lastly, shopping for errors and omissions insurance can be challenging.
 Because policies are so dependent on specific details of a business’s industry, location, and size, you will always need to get a custom quote, and each insurer’s specific offerings will look different.
 This means that comparing specific E&O policies across insurers is tedious.
 The goal of this guide is to identify the best insurance providers to consider.
 But there isn’t a good way around the process of getting a quote and reading through the policy documents thoroughly to make sure your specific business activities are covered.